Fats Domino: Influence and legacy

 Domino was one of the biggest stars of rock and roll in the 1950s, but he was not convinced that this was a new genre.
 In 1957, Domino said: "What they call rock 'n' roll now is rhythm and blues.
 I've been playing it for 15 years in New Orleans".
 According to Rolling Stone, "this is a valid statement ... all Fifties rockers, black and white, country born and city bred, were fundamentally influenced by R&B, the black popular music of the late Forties and early Fifties".

 He was among the first R&B artists to gain popularity with white audiences.
-His biographer Rick Coleman argues that Domino's records and tours with rock and roll shows in that decade, bringing together Black and white youths in a shared appreciation of his music, was a factor in the breakdown of racial segregation in the United States.
+His biographer Rick Coleman argues that Domino's records and tours with rock and roll shows in that decade, bringing together Black and White youths in a shared appreciation of his music, was a factor in the breakdown of racial segregation in the United States.
 Domino himself did not define his work as rock and roll, saying, "It wasn't anything but the same rhythm and blues I'd been playin' down in New Orleans."

 Both John Lennon and Paul McCartney recorded Domino songs.
 According to some reports, McCartney wrote the Beatles song "Lady Madonna" in emulation of Domino's style, combining it with a nod to Humphrey Lyttelton's 1956 hit "Bad Penny Blues".
-Domino also recorded the song in 1968.
-Domino returned to the "Hot 100" chart for the last time in 1968, with his recording of "Lady Madonna".
+Domino recorded his own version of "Lady Madonna" in 1968, which became his final single to chart on the Billboard Hot 100.
 That recording, as well as covers of two other songs by the Beatles, appeared on his Reprise album Fats Is Back, produced by Richard Perry and with several hits recorded by a band that included the New Orleans pianist James Booker.
 McCartney later recorded "Ain't That a Shame", "I'm in Love Again" and "I'm Gonna Be a Wheel Someday" for his 1988 album CHOBA B CCCP.

 Domino was present in the audience of 2,200 people at Elvis Presley's first concert at the Las Vegas Hilton on July 31, 1969.
 At a press conference after the show, when a journalist referred to Presley as "The King", Presley gestured toward Domino, who was taking in the scene.
 "No," Presley said, "that's the real king of rock and roll."
 Presley subsequently commented, "Rock 'n' roll was here a long time before I came along.
 Let's face it: I can't sing like Fats Domino can.
 I know that."
 He added that Domino was "a huge influence on me when I started out".